Frequently Asked Questions

 You can easily update the layout and colors of the registration, pricing and payment pages by uploading your own templates and assets.

 Either on the phone or by e-mail, the first thing you will want to do when a subscriber requests support from you, is to pull up their profile.
-The subscribers page, accessible from the sidebar menu is your entry point there.

-Search by username, email or given name, then click on the customer profile link to browse to their subscriptions and billing history.
+Under Find a User, search by username, email or given name, then click on the customer profile link to browse to their subscriptions and billing history.
 You can easily update information and refund transactions when necessary with a simple click.

 Discounts are an integral part of running any business.
 You can set two kind of discounts on DjaoDjin.